She had access to his finances. She had his trust. She used both deliberately. Now she's running an NDIS business.

 Status: Active proceedings

-"After Books R Us went offline, she opened an NDIS business.
+"While Federal Court proceedings are active, Hellen Pertekes has opened an NDIS business.
 She is the Director.
 The clients are now disabled Australians accessing government-funded care — not taxpayers."

 While the Federal Court proceedings are active and the ATO is pursuing her as a hostile witness, Hellen Pertekes has moved into an entirely different sector.
 She is now the Director of Born to Shine Disability Services, an NDIS provider operating at borntoshinedisabilityservices.com.au.
 The National Disability Insurance Scheme is a Commonwealth-funded program that directs public money to registered providers who deliver services to Australians with disability.
 Registration as an NDIS provider carries obligations, background checks, and ongoing compliance requirements.